getify/Functional-Light-JS/manuscript/ch5.md

 The FPer doesn't eliminate all side effects.
 Rather, the goal is to limit them as much as possible.
 To do that, we first need to fully understand them.

-## Effects On The Side, Please
+## Effects on the Side, Please

 Cause and effect: one of the most fundamental, intuitive observations we humans can make about the world around us.
 Push a book off the edge of a table, it falls to the ground.
-You don't need a physics degree to know the cause was you pushing the book and the effect was gravity pulling it to the ground.
+You don't need a physics degree to know that the cause was you pushing the book and the effect was gravity pulling it to the ground.
 There's a clear and direct relationship.

 In programming, we also deal entirely in cause and effect.
 If you call a function (cause), it displays a message on the screen (effect).